plancksecurity/planck-proxy/README.md

 - The extra key has been properly imported and configured (see "usage and settings")
 - The message has been encrypted with the extra key
-- The key for the message's recipient has been imported to the p≡p Gate

 If the message meets those requirements or if the original message is unencrypted it will be processed into the `work_dir/<recipient>/<sender>/`folder